section-engineering-education/engineering-education/articles/react-axios-post-laravel/index.md

 ![Third Screenshot](/engineering-education/screen-three.png)

 #### Conclusion

-In this tutorial we got a brief overview of using the Axios library to send a HTTP request; more specifically, a POST request which is used in making our applications RESTful.
-Moreover, we saw the use of JSON in passing information between the backend and frontend.
+In this tutorial we got an overview on using the Axios library to send a HTTP request.
+A POST request which is used in making our applications RESTful.
+We saw the use of JSON in passing information between the backend and frontend.
 I will talk about other HTTP methods using these technologies in other tutorials.

 That's all for now.
 Hope you've gotten insights on how to make a POST request from React using Axios to a Laravel application.

-Have a good one!.
+Have a good one!

+Happy coding.

 ---
 Peer Review Contributions by: [Peter Kayere](/engineering-education/authors/peter-kayere/)